Wise words from wealthy innovators who smiled in the face of defeat.

 The road to success is paved with hard knocks and setbacks.
 Failure doesn’t define you – but the way you respond to it does.

 Here is advice from 11 of the greatest success stories that were almost never told.
-Scroll through to see what these creators and visionaries say about the times they almost lost it all, and how they made it through.
+What these creators and visionaries say about adversity is proof tough times don’t need to define your life.

 1. Arianna Huffington